Skip to content

 Eternal Language

-The pronoun is masculine, not feminine: he has become the mother of life.
+The pronoun is masculine, not feminine.
 No, he didn’t change from a man to a woman.
 Within the confines of time and place, there is only change.
 But within the sense of eternal which is not confined to time and place, there is becoming.

 “Eve” is the “life giver”.
-The mother of life.
-The mother of the whole that lives.
+The mother of a living one.
+The mother of the whole person that lives, i.e. is not dead.
 The mother of the living ones.

 Specifically eternal life.
 Eternal ones.
 Those who live eternally.